mbabynames search ✿

 Porter Benjamin

-Put "noble and strong" next to "son of the right hand" and you get a name that feels considered.
+Put "gatekeeper" next to "son of the right hand" and you get a name that feels considered.
 Porter Benjamin works on paper and out loud.
 Porter is 2 syllables.
 Benjamin at 3 adds length and rhythm.

 Porter Everett

-Put "noble and strong" next to "brave as a wild boar" and you get a name that feels considered.
+Put "gatekeeper" next to "brave as a wild boar" and you get a name that feels considered.
 Porter Everett works on paper and out loud.
 The longer Everett (3 syllables) builds on the shorter Porter, giving the name forward momentum.

 Porter Christopher